-Here are four different types of KPIs (key performance indicators) that can used to benchmark different aspects of field service delivery in order to have the big picture of overall effectiveness.
+Here are four different examples of KPIs (key performance indicators) that can used to benchmark different aspects of field service delivery in order to have the big picture of overall effectiveness.

 - Quantitative Measures are tangible measurements expressed as absolute numbers, averages and percentages.
 This data should be reliable, repeatable and relevant — and collected without unusual amounts of effort.
 Examples of quantitative measurements include average response time, average repair times and the level of compliance with service level agreements.
 Your Mean Time to Repair Rate (MTTR), which measures the latency of the entire process from service request to completion, is an example of a quantitative measure used as a field service management KPI.